 The casters were simply installed with a screw driver.
 I screwed them in right on the edge of the crate bottom, so the screws could have something to sink into.

 I use two different size screws.
 Teeny tiny screws went in where there was just a slat to screw into.
 If I used bigger screws, the tip would poke through the bottom.

-To get more bite on the the edge, I used longer screws.
+I used longer screws to get more bite on the edge.
 This way, the crate could withstand more heavy use.

 I did this project a year ago now, and the storage crates on wheels are still holding up beautifully.
 One of the crates regularly rolls two 25 pound bags of rice that we scoop from, so I know they can handle abuse!

 The Jacobean stain gives them an aged look I love.
 The best part is this project is very quick and easy.
 It took maybe half an hour to apply the stain to all four crates, and fifteen minutes to install the castors.
 I made them one morning before my little guy woke up.
 They are a pretty addition to the pantry, and incredibly functional in a difficult to reach space.
 The linen closet may get one of these next!

-- I think ut woyld be lovely if they were painted over in white and distressed to show the jacobean stain underneath.
-I wanted to use them right away, so artistic notions will have to wait!
+I think it would be lovely if they were painted over in white and distressed to show the jacobean stain underneath.
+I was so excited to use them right away that staining was as far as I went!